This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-As a result, these unofficial bunny logos mean nothing.
-They’re cute to look at but remember that they’re designed and marketed by the same people trying to sell you their products.
-So, you must do your research and look beyond the cute bunny symbols.
+These unofficial bunny logos mean nothing.
+They’re cute but remember that they’re designed and marketed by the same people trying to sell you their products.

 On the other hand, the certified cruelty-free bunny logos on the right are accredited and licensed by a third-party organization.
-Applying companies must meet a set of cruelty-free standards, sign legal documents, and submit documentation to ensure compliance.
+Companies must meet a list of cruelty-free standards, sign legal documents, and submit documentation to ensure compliance.

 But not all certified cruelty-free logos are the same.